 Treasurer Frerichs is the state’s Chief Investment Officer and Chief Banking Officer.
-He oversees an investment portfolio totaling approximately $28 billion (as of September 2017).
+He oversees an investment portfolio totalling approximately $30 billion (as of June 2018).
 These investments are spread over a variety of important programs, including, but not limited to:

 State Investments – As the state’s top banker, the Treasurer is charged with providing treasury, cash management, and investment support to Illinois government agencies, boards and commissions in a manner that provides the most advantageous solution to their individual needs.
 The Treasurer’s Office manages State Investments, with assets of approximately $12-$15 billion, providing the necessary liquidity to meet the State’s daily obligations while investing remaining funds in authorized short/long-term investment opportunities.

 College Savings Plans – The Treasurer’s Office administers two Illinois 529 College Savings Plans: Bright Start and Bright Directions.
 These programs together represent approximately $10 billion in investments.
 Both investment portfolios are designed as “qualified tuition programs” under Section 529 of the Internal Revenue Code.
 Under the Illinois 529 College Savings Plans, investments grow tax-free as long as withdrawals are used to pay for higher education expenses (e.g., tuition, fees, books, room and board).